jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Common Voice: https://voice.mozilla.org/en : Help inventors give their apps voice commands, by donate your voice, anonymously of course.
 A free and independent voice database lets any company or person improve their software.

 Stack Overflow: https://stackoverflow.com : Every programmer, from beginner to expert, have questions only other programmers can answer.
 Stack Overflow lets them all ask questions, and rewards those who give the best answers.
-This mass-collaboration will soon connect you, with other people doing your frontline job.
+This kind of mass-collaboration will soon connect you with other people doing your frontline job.

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

-There are many more examples of digital products connecting people on the frontline.
-The era of mass-collaboration is here.
+These websites put the levers of power in your hand.
+The era of mass-collaboration is already here.
 We just aren't jumping into the Internet Age yet.
-You yourself don't have to solve every problem, but using tools like this, you can be part of the world that starts solving its problems.
+You don't have to join every collaboration.
+But by picking a few, you can actually start solving real-life problems.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 The idea doesn't even exist, because they think its 1969, when the levers of power weren't for Main Street to hold.
 Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
-Modern technology let's people help their civilization prosper and modern also better themselves, the former is Progressives dream, and the latter is what Conservatives demand.
+Modern technology improves social welfare; as Progressives dream.
+Digital tools also put the onus on individuals to work; what Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.
-Now let's see what this means for regular person working on Main Street.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

-Say you moved into a new townhouse.
-You and you're new neighbors all want to finish move in, renovate, and finish your backyard.
-Soon enough, everyone starts installing assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.
+New houses are built everyday.
+Say you bought a new townhouse in a newly built area.
+You and you're new neighbors would be anxious too move in, renovate, and finish the backyard.
+Soon enough, everyone is assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-These decisions, are the ones that matter.
-So, the question is, do we realize that?
-Do we we consider the big picture, when deciding what to do in the backyard?
+In the game of civlization, do we consider the big picture when deciding what to do in the backyard?
+Do we realze our choices are important?

-If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
-If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being an extra, attracted by dark majic.
-Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.
+If we choose new and better products, we're attracted to the majic of new tools, and become player gods in the game of civilization.
+If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>